 He tore his gaze from mine.
 “Fuck,” he spat out.
 Someone called his name from the crowd.
 He ignored them and turned back to me.
 “We’re not here to party.
 You’re not ready for that yet.”

 “Don’t tell me what I’m ready for,” I said.

 He scowled.
 “Fine.
 I’m not ready for that.”

 “You won’t scare me off.”

-His answering laugh held no humor.
+His answering laugh was mirthless.
 “Don’t tell me what I won’t do.”